frankieroberto/nhsnotes/app/posts/week-87-how-the-sausage-is-made.md

 ---

-A short week for me this week and next week, as I'm currebtly on a TGV en route to thr Alps for a ski weekend!
+A short week for me this week and next week, as I'm currently on a TGV en route to thr Alps for a ski weekend!